rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 It has the following fields:

 - href: a link to the instance resource for this purchase-type.
-- name: the name of the purchase type, e.g. “Shippable Order”.
+- name: the name of the purchase type, e.g. "Shippable Order".

 The response looks like the following (sample data is truncated for brevity):